UmmuDem/DataAnalyticsBootcamp/Final-Project/README.md

 # Future Work
 - As I mentioned above, I don't have enough courses to get better recommendations.
 Hence, I can collect more courses from different platforms or paid courses in Coursera.
 - I can expand the stopwords set, because the workcoluds I obtained both in python and tableau shows me that I have non-course-content related words, like exercise, practice, quiz, etc. I can analyze more and remove them.
+- I can build a pretty interface for user interaction.
+That seems difficult for me right now.